shuangw1012/Dakota/README.md

 2. a derivative-free local optimisation: Pattern Search Method
 3. a derivative-free global optimisation: Genetic algorithm

+A rosenbrock function is used to test the capability of the methods.
 Each of the optimisation can be run with a command 'dakota -i *.in' after installation of Dakota.

 # A guidance for installing Dakota with compiling from source(in Ubuntu system)